 If this does not suit we can sometimes arrange a Friday evening delivery.

-• Free Range Pork: Usually delivered on a Saturday with the Beef orders but sometimes mid week like the lamb.
+• Free Range Pork: Either delivered on a Saturday like with the beef orders but sometimes mid week like the lamb.

 How regularly do you deliver each meat type and is there a set frequency?

-We are currently delivering at least one type of meat weekly and you can see our upcoming delivery dates on this page below our order form on the right side of your screen or bottom if you are using a mobile device.
-There are no set frequencies you order when you like or ask that we set up a regular delivery.
+We are currently delivering at least one type of meat weekly and you can see our upcoming delivery dates in our shop.
+You can order when you like or ask that we set up a regular delivery.